 We've had so many conversations over the years with Brides about traditions and how they feel about them.
 Of course, some traditions will always stay in today's age, and some will be broken, but we wanted to discuss something we've been asked about often: who pays for what part of a wedding.
 Keep in mind; there are no rules.
 Everyone will have their take on traditions and whether they want to follow them, but we wanted to give a bit of detail on who pays for which part of a wedding day, traditionally speaking.

-What does the brides family pay for?
+What does the Bride's family pay for?

-Additional things the Bride/Brides family pay for:
+Other things the Bride/Brides family pay for:

-the grooms ring
+- the groom's ring

-Wedding photography and/or videography
+- Wedding photography and videography

-The reception and the services used such as food/catering
+- The reception and the services used such as food/catering

-All wedding party transportation
+- All wedding party transportation

-Flowers and decorations
+- Flowers and decorations

-Wedding stationary, invites and wedding programs
+- Wedding stationery invites and wedding programs

-What does the grooms family pay for?
+What does the groom's family pay for?

-Have you got any traditions you want to stick to or do you plan on creating your own?
-Let us know in the comments below, we’d love to hear your ideas and opinions!
+Have you got any traditions you want to stick to, or do you plan on creating your own?
+Let us know in the comments below.
+We'd love to hear your ideas and opinions!